 Management has taken and continues to take necessary measures to ensure minimum disruption to and sustainability of the Company's operations.
-There was no significant impact on the ability of the Company to meet its obligations as they fall due.
+There was no significant impact on the ability of the Company to collect from its debtors and meet its obligations as they fall due as a result of the above conditions.

-The future effects of the COVID 19 pandemic and of the above measures on the Cyprus and global economies, and consequently on the future financial performance, cash flows and financial position of the Company, are difficult to predict and management's current expectations and estimates could differ from actual results.
+The future effects of the above conditions on the future financial performance, cash flows and financial position of the Company, are difficult to predict and management's current expectations and estimates could differ from actual results.
 The Company's management believes that it is taking all the necessary measures to maintain the viability of the Company and the development of its business in the current economic environment.